ig-Lynx/order-processing-system-sql/README.md

 ---

 **Note**: This is the SQL-based version of the order processing system.
-A MongoDB version is also available in a separate repository.